 The fully automated filter system operates via an Aquatronica controller.
 This monitors and controls the tanks pumps, lighting and vital water parameters.
-In addition, we recieve a daily text message containing this vital information.
+In addition, we receive a daily text message containing this vital information.
 As well as sending us a text if any parameter falls out of tolerance or in the event of a power cut.
-Therefore making it a vital piece of equipment where a significant time and financial investment is being made.
+Therefore making it a vital piece of equipment where significant time and financial investment is being made.

 The front wall is now plastered ready for painting.
 We have added a top flap to the wall to provide access into the tank.

 Now the tank can be filled.
 We always use ultra pure reverse osmosis water for every marine aquarium installation we perform.
 Tank filling for this system took 4 days.